Articles of Association

 Article 12 – DISSOLUTION OF THE ASSOCIATION

 The general meeting will decide the conditions for dissolution of the Association.
-In the event of the dissolution of the American Chamber of Commerce in Belgium, any assets remaining after settlement of liabilities shall be allocated to one or more institutions or associations whose objects come closest to those of the American Chamber of Commerce in Belgium.
+In the event of the dissolution of the American Chamber of Commerce in Belgium, any assets remaining after settlement of liabilities shall be allocated by the general meeting to one or more institutions or associations whose not-for-profit purpose comes closest to those of the American Chamber of Commerce in Belgium.

 Article 13 – INTERPRETATION